6767ltd/Initialise-Flarum-DB/README.md

 This is a dockerfile that:
 * Creates a blank Flarum site
 * Performs the migration, admin user creation, etc.

-* Returns a config.php file complete with all your database configuration.
+This leaves you to:
+* Create the config.php file to your needs, for example with SSL enabled on the DB connection.

 ## Why
 There are a number of things you can't pre-configure in Flarum when installing with the CLI, for example, enabling SSL on database connections.